 Several seconds after the engine is started, a chime will sound for several seconds to remind the front passenger to buckle their safety belt.
 This would only occur if the passenger airbag is enabled.
-See Passenger Sensing System on page 1-63 for more information.
-The passenger safety belt light will also come on and stay on for several seconds, then it will flash for several more.
+See Passenger Sensing System on page 1-70 for more information.
+The passenger safety belt light, located on the instrument panel, will come on and stay on for several seconds and then flash for several more.